 - Allow only authorized persons to operate company vehicles.
-This typically includes only the employee and potentially an approved spouse. - Limit the amount of personal use (i.e., limiting personal mileage or radius of travel, or only allow trips to and from work and incidental stops along the way). - Prohibit the use of alcohol or controlled substances when operating any company-owned vehicle. - Require drivers to follow all applicable traffic laws, including speed limits, seat belt use, and bans on cell phone use and texting. - Prohibit the use of company vehicles for other business pursuits. - Request all accidents and moving violations to be reported to the company.
+This typically includes only the employee and potentially an approved spouse. - Limit the amount of personal use (i.e., limiting personal mileage or radius of travel, or only allowing trips to and from work and incidental stops along the way). - Prohibit the use of alcohol or controlled substances when operating any company-owned vehicle. - Require drivers to follow all applicable vehicle laws and regulations, including obeying speed limits, wearing seat belts, adhering to cell phone and texting bans, etc. - Prohibit the use of company vehicles for other business pursuits. - Require all accidents and moving violations to be reported to your company. - Prohibit company vehicles from being used to push, pull or haul other vehicles, trailers, boats, campers, recreational vehicles or other similar cargo without prior company approval. - At least annually, with the driver's written authorization, evaluate the motor vehicle record of every employee and authorized non-employee who operates a company vehicle.

-- Prohibit company vehicles from being used to push, pull or haul other vehicles, trailers, boats, campers, recreational vehicles, or other similar cargo without prior company approval. - At least annually, with the driver's written authorization, evaluate the motor vehicle record of every employee and authorized non-employee who operates a company vehicle. - Establish written criteria to ensure only drivers with acceptable driving records are permitted to operate company vehicles.
-Ensure company-owned vehicles are parked in safe, secure locations.
+• Establish written criteria to ensure only drivers with acceptable driving records are permitted to operate company vehicles.
+Require a safe, secure parking location for company-owned vehicles.

-Company policies that address the personal use of company vehicles should be in writing, widely communicated, and strictly enforced.
-They should apply to all employees, including company owners, officers, and executives.
-Violations of these policies should result in loss of personal-use privileges to use company vehicles for personal use.
+Company policies that address the personal use of company vehicles should be in writing, widely communicated and strictly enforced.
+They should apply to all employees, including company owners, officers and executives.
+Consequences for not adhering to company policies should include the loss of privileges to use company vehicles for personal use.
 In cases where violations of these policies are serious, it may be necessary to assign the employee to a role that does not require driving a vehicle for the company.